 Batkhishig Gankhuyag joined The Defacto Institute as a research assistant in 2017.
 He holds a BA in International Relations from the University of Humanities in Mongolia.
 Batkhishig has been implementing public awareness-raising and advocacy campaigns since he joined The Defacto Institute.
 Particularly, he’s responsible for conducting a nationwide TV program, The Defacto Debate on Mongolian National Broadcaster.
 Batkhishig’s role as a research assistant includes coordinating project activities, preparing project proposals, and implementing projects.
 He focuses on political and economic institutions, comparative politics, and comparative parties.

 Erdenedalai Bat-Ulzii, PhD

 Dr. Erdenedalai is a Lecturer at the University of Finance and Economics, where she teaches classes on political science, philosophy, research methods, and sociology.
 She received her Bachelors, Masters, and Doctoral degrees from the National University of Mongolia.
 Her doctoral dissertation was on political party financing in Mongolia.
 She has published more than 30 research articles and 48 professional presentations.
 Most recently, Dr. Erdenedalai was a contributor to the Defacto Institute’s Mongolian Intra-Party Democracy Index 2018 report.

 James joined the Defacto Institute in 2017, providing staff assistance on a number of projects and the Defacto Gazette.
-He has lived and worked in Mongolia for over four years—including two with the US Peace Corps—and has more than ten years experience in international affairs and education.
+He has lived and worked in Mongolia for over four years—including two with the US Peace Corps—and has more than ten years of experience in international affairs and education.
 He is currently a graduate student in the Department of Geography at the University of Missouri-Columbia.